lurkny/DellHiver/README.md

 combo = ["left", "up", "right", "down"] keybind = 'p'
 ```
-Currently, the program assumes that you are using WASD to call in stratagems, with support for custom stratagem binds coming later.
+Currently, the program assumes that you are using WASD to call in strategems, with support for custom stratagem binds coming later.